emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

 ## Test

-1. Use [MQTT X](https://mqttx.app/) to simulate publishing temperature and humidity data
+1. Use [MQTTX](https://mqttx.app/) to simulate publishing temperature and humidity data

    You need to replace broker.emqx.io with the deployment connection address you have created and add the client-side authentication information in the EMQX Dashboard.
    ![MQTTX](./_assets/psql_connect.png)